hoaaah/yii2-cpns/README.md

 Installation
 -------------------
 >I am assuming that you know how to: install and use Composer, and install additional packages/drivers that may be needed for you to run everything on your system.
-In case you are new to all of this, you can check my guides for installing default [https://belajararief.com/index.php/tulisan/tekno/yii2-series/191-pemrograman-web-dengan-yii2-prainstalasi](yii2 application)
+In case you are new to all of this, you can check my guides for installing default [yii2 application](https://belajararief.com/index.php/tulisan/tekno/yii2-series/191-pemrograman-web-dengan-yii2-prainstalasi)

 1. Create database that you are going to use for your application (you can use phpMyAdmin or any other tool that you like).